toderesa97/gitRepository/README.md

 ```
-git clone <url> # Clones a repository from _url_ into the directory where is being executed (grab from server the repository and *paste* it into your computer)
+$ git clone <url>               # Clones a repository from _url_ into the directory where is being executed (grab from server the repository and *paste* it into your computer)
+$ git pull origin <branch>      # 'Updates' your workspace with the content in the repository.
 ```

 Also it's very helpful to add a file called ``.gitignore``.
 This file contains all the extensions we don't want